idleberg/playdate-sdk-feed/README.md

-# 🕹 Playdate SDK Feeds
+# 🕹 Playdate SDK Feed

 The missing feeds for Playdate SDK updates.
 Available in these flavours: